-Summer Medical Student Fellowships, supported by AACAP’s Campaign for America’s Kids (CFAK)
+AACAP Summer Medical Student Fellowship in Child and Adolescent Psychiatry, supported by the Break the Cycle Initiative of AACAP’s Campaign for America’s Kids

 The AACAP Summer Medical Student Fellowships offer a chance for medical students to explore a career in child and adolescent psychiatry, gain valuable work experience, and meet leaders in the child and adolescent psychiatry field.
 The fellowship opportunity provides award recipients: